eloyUA/Data-Structures/README.md

 # Data-Structures
-In this repository, there are data structures such as static stack, dinamic stack, static queue, dinamic queue...
+In this repository, there are data structures such as static stack, dynamic stack, static queue, dynamic queue...

 ## Table of Contents
 1. [General information](#general-information)